temporalio/web/README.md

 For development and contributing to `temporal-web`, please see the [contributing guide](https://github.com/temporalio/temporal-web/blob/master/CONTRIBUTING.md).

 You may also use docker by pulling [temporalio/web](https://hub.docker.com/r/temporalio/web/).
-It is also included in the Cadence server's [local docker setup](https://github.com/temporalio/temporal/tree/master/docker).
+It is also included in the Temporal server's [local docker setup](https://github.com/temporalio/temporal/tree/master/docker).

 ### API